-If the crashing issue is encountered in any specific report even if you tries to open on different system, then it indicates that your binary data present within that report has corrupted. for removing up such corrupted binary data from reports, just try out the below steps:
+If the crashing issue is encountered in any specific report even if you try to open on a different system, then it indicates that your binary data present within that report has corrupted. for removing up such corrupted binary data from reports, just try out the below steps:

 - Save faulting report in text file format.
-After then using the notepad application open the report saved in text format.
+After then using the notepad application opens the report saved in text format.